Oklahoma QB Kyler Murray is named the AP Player of the Year

 Kyler Murray is The Associated Press college football Player of the Year, the second straight Oklahoma quarterback and fifth overall to win the award since it was established in 1998.

-Murray beat out Alabama quarterback Tua Tagovailoa in voting by 56 AP college football poll voters who submitted player of the year ballots.
-Ohio State quarterback Dwayne Haskins Jr. was third in the award announced Thursday.
+Murray beat out Alabama quarterback Tua Tagovailoa on 56 ballots submitted by AP college football poll voters and announced Thursday.
+Ohio State quarterback Dwayne Haskins Jr. was third.

+"It's humbling and an honor to be named AP Player of the Year, to be mentioned in the same realm as a lot of great players, a lot of hall of famers," Murray said.
+"It's a special deal for me and hopefully I can continue to make my family and teammates proud."

 Murray received 39 first-place votes and a total of 145 points.
-Tagovailoa (117 points) received 13 first-place votes and Haskins (55 points) was listed first on four ballots.
+Tagovailoa received 13 first-place votes (117 points) and Haskins was listed first on four ballots (55 points).

 Murray joins Baker Mayfield (2017), Josh Heupel (2000), Jason White (2003) and Sam Bradford (2008) as previous winners from Oklahoma.
 No other school has had more than two players win AP Player of the Year.